sakshimunde18/Text-To-Voice-Converter-App/README.md

 ## About Us

 Welcome to our project team!
-We are a group of four college students who are passionate about solving real-world problems.
+We are a group of three college students who are passionate about solving real-world problems.
 Our team is composed of individuals with diverse backgrounds, skill sets, and experiences, but we are united by our shared goal of creating innovative solutions that can make a positive impact on our community.

 <strong> Team Members :-</strong><br>
 1.[Rohit Waghmare (Member)](https://github.com/Rohitwaghmare7)<br>